Velké Hamry: Etymology

-The town's name literally means "big hammer mills" and refers to hammer mills, which stood here probably in the 13th and 14th centuries.
+The town's name literally means 'great hammer mills' in Czech and refers to hammer mills that stood here probably in the 13th and 14th centuries.

 Geography

 Velké Hamry is located about 10 km east of Jablonec nad Nisou.
 It lies in the Jizera Mountains.
 The highest point is the mountain Pustina at 831 m above sea level.
 The Kamenice River flows through the town.

 History

-In the area there were two hamlets called Dolení ("Lower") and Hoření ("Upper") Hamr.
+In the area of today's Velké Hamry there were two hamlets called Dolení ('lower') Hamr and Hoření ('upper') Hamr.
 In 1914, the two hamlets were merged and created a new municipality named Velké Hamry.
 In 1926, it was promoted to a market town.
-In 1926, Bohdalovice and Svárov joined Velké Hamry.
-In 1968, Velké Hamry became a town.
+In 1926, Bohdalovice and Svárov joined the market town.
+Velké Hamry was promoted to a town in 1968.

 Transport

-The I/10 road from Turnov to the Czech-Polish border in Harrachov passes through the town.
+The I/10 road from Turnov to the Czech-Polish border in Harrachov runs through the town.

 Velké Hamry is located on the railway line Železný Brod–Tanvald.